-When you do need brake fluid, use only DOT-3 brake fluid.
-Use new brake fluid from a sealed container only.
+Use only new DOT-3 brake fluid from a sealed container.
 See Recommended Fluids and Lubricants on page 6-12.

 Always clean the brake fluid reservoir cap and the area around the cap before removing it.
 This helps keep dirt from entering the reservoir.